Itangalo/studentmatrix/README.txt

 A typical use case is to use assessment matrices to indicate what knowledge and skills students have or haven't shown.
 This is typically done by color coding.
-The "config" tab has two entries for color -- one for "unlocked" cells (meaning tested but not approved), one for approved cells.
+The "config" tab has three entries for color -- one for "unlocked" cells (meaning tested but not approved), one for approved cells, and one for cells that have been approved but no longer are ok.
 If you use color coding, set the appropriate colors as cell background.

 Then get yourself a copy of the template sheet.
 This is done from the Matrix menu -> "Add new template sheet", and creates a copy of the template right in